When our community faces a disaster, how can we turn our wounds into wisdom?

 Skagit Disaster Relief & Recovery grants are made through a collaborative approach, first prioritizing the most urgent needs and maximum impact.
 Since the Skagit Disaster Relief & Recovery Fund first launched, 103 total grants have supported 61 local nonprofit organizations during two emergencies: the pandemic for two years and the Skagit River flooding in November 2021.

-The lesson we learned from our two recent natural disasters is the need to be proactive in planning for the next catastrophe our community will face.
 The Skagit Community Foundation is seeking to build the Skagit Disaster Relief & Recovery Fund to ensure a rapid and effective response next time.
-Growing the Fund today eliminates the time lost for donations to be raised in reaction to a disaster.